chrisnyw/NavigationProgress/README.md

 ### Installation

 #### Swift Package Manager
 The [Swift Package Manager](https://swift.org/package-manager/) is a tool for automating the distribution of Swift code and is integrated into the `swift` compiler.
-It is in early development, but Gradient Progress Bar does support its use on supported platforms.

-Once you have your Swift package set up, adding Gradient Progress Bar as a dependency is as easy as adding it to the `dependencies` value of your `Package.swift`.
+Once you have your Swift package set up, adding NavigationProgress as a dependency is as easy as adding it to the `dependencies` value of your `Package.swift`.

 ```swift
 dependencies: [